Varriount/nimrod-ouroboros/README.md

 The available tasks are:

+* ``babel``: uses babel to install the ouroboros module locally.
+  At the moment ouroboros is not yet in the public babel but you can install locally and use it as if it were.
+You will need to press ``Y`` if you already have a previous ouroboros package installed.

 * ``bin``: builds the ``alchemy`` binary.
 Use ``alchemy`` to add, inspect and remove arbitrary appended data to binaries (or just about anything).
 Run ``alchemy`` to see its help and available commands.